Planning on Moving Overseas

 Make Arrangements for Your First Night in Your Host Country

-While “winging it” with housing can provide for a fun experience, make sure that you at least have somewhere to stay for your first night.
+While “winging it” with housing can provide a fun experience, make sure that you at least have somewhere to stay for your first night.
 Between dealing with jetlag and trying to navigate through an entirely new city, having a place to sleep lined up before you arrive will eliminate quite a bit of unnecessary stress.

-Health Checklist for an Overseas Move
+Health Checklist for Moving Abroad

 Purchase Medical Insurance